awsdocs/aws-sdk-for-javascript-v3/doc_source/dynamodb-example-table-read-write.md

 Replace *TABLE\_NAME* with the name of the table\.

 **Note**
-The following code example writes to a table with a primary key composed of only a partion key \- `CUSTOMER_ID` \- and a sort key \- `CUSTOMER_NAME`\.
+The following code example writes to a table with a primary key composed of only a partition key \- `CUSTOMER_ID` \- and a sort key \- `CUSTOMER_NAME`\.
 If the table's primary key is composed of only a partition key, you only specify the partition key\.

 ```
 // Import required AWS SDK clients and commands for Node.js